 ‘Lange had promised Thompson that her name would never be published — Thompson wanted to spare her children the embarrassment — but once she was discovered, she revealed her name and told her story’.

 Lange herself said that she did not know Thompson’s name.
-Yet, in the same PBS account, which has been widely reused, Phelan says:
+Yet, in the PBS account, Phelan says:

 ‘Thompson was a model; she was posing, and she knew why.
 She was to represent the very Figure of Poverty.
 So she organized her posture and set her expression just so for Lange’s camera.
 And that is a talent, too.
 Thompson and Lange, for an instant in 1936, were collaborators‘.

-Susan Meiselas and Wendy Ewald, for example, repeated this in a Magnum Foundation seminar in 2017, as one of their bullet points on Collaboration:
+I find that a bit of a stretch (see comments below from Susan Stein), but looking at the image one can understand the viewpoint.
+It is quite a sophisticated pose.
+Susan Meiselas and Wendy Ewald repeated Phelan’s ideas on pose in a Magnum Foundation seminar in 2017, as one of their bullet points on Collaboration:

 ‘3.
 Collaboration Precedes Iconization: For Dorothea Lange’s photo, Migrant Mother, Lange convinced Florence Owens Thompson to be photographed, to make her and others’ conditions known.
 Thompson posed herself as the figure of poverty, but never saw the picture until 1978′.

-I can find little other corroboration of this turn of events.
+Frankly, I can find little other corroboration of this collaboration.
 Rather, it seems to me that Lange observed and listened, but did not actively collaborate.
 Geoffrey Dunn concluded that Lange had not taken her usual copious, documentary notes in this case (Photographic License, 2002).

 I greatly admire and respect Meiselas and Ewald, but I do wonder if history is being re-written to favour the photographer?